Geeeeeker/build-FreeFileSync-on-64bit-RaspberryPiOS/README.md

 FreeFileSync is a great open source file synchronization tool.
 Building from source is straightfoward *if* all the necessary dependencies are installed.
 These instruction capture the necessary steps for installing the various dependencies and compiling FreeFileSync on 64-bit Raspberry Pi OS.
-This specific set of instructions was cloned from [subere](https://github.com/Subere/build-FreeFileSync-on-raspberry-pi), itself a fork-of-a-fork (of a fork) that originated with [jeffli](https://github.com/jeffli678/build-FreeFileSync)
+This specific set of instructions started with a cloned from [subere](https://github.com/Subere/build-FreeFileSync-on-raspberry-pi), itself a fork-of-a-fork (of a fork) that originated with [jeffli](https://github.com/jeffli678/build-FreeFileSync)

 ## Sources of information
 These instructions try to reference discussions on the FreeFileSync forums where applicable and the [debian patches](https://sources.debian.org/patches/freefilesync/) associated with the unofficial FreeFileSync Debian build.